AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/view-and-manage-locked-scenarios.md

 author: Becky
 feature: Workfront Fusion
 ---
-# View and manage locked scenarios in [!DNL Adobe Workfront Fusion]
+# Manage locked scenarios in [!DNL Adobe Workfront Fusion]

 In some cases, a scenario might be temporarily locked by the [!DNL Workfront Fusion] engineering team because the scenario is causing performance or other issues.
 Locked executions will be automatically unlocked within 2-4 hours.
 You can also unlock scenarios manually.